Info About PDRacer Registration

 Other sailboat classes count their members by the number of plans they sold or forum members.
 But somehow when you join, they never reveal who the other members are (even if you pay a membership fee) so how can you go play with them?

 Our class is the opposite.
-PDRacer registration is free, all you need to do is send me a picture of your pdracer after it went "3D", which means when the bottom is attached to the sides.
+PDRacer registration is free, all you need to do is send me a picture of your class legal pdracer after it went "3D", which means when the bottom is attached to the sides.
 That is the point when dreams and materials transform into an actual boat.
 If you wanted to, you could wrap the hull in plastic, launch it and go row around on the water.
 Take off your shirt, hold it open to catch some wind and presto you are sailing. :)

 I maintain and update our membership list, so that duckers can directly contact each other, so we can all easily find each other and go play together.